-Located by The Ludlow Food centre, The Clive offers a range of menus using fresh local produce.
+Located on the A49 by Ludlow Farm Shop, The Clive Arms offers a range of menus using fresh local produce.

-A bit further affield but on the way to or on the way back from Shrewsbury this traditional Pub is worth dropping into for a pint and some food.
+A bit further afield but on the way to or on the way back from Shrewsbury this traditional Pub is worth dropping into for a pint and some food.

 And, if you are out and about and just want a quick coffee or snack!

 There are so many places you might like to try and so many new places “popping up” that we might have missed somewhere out – so just let us know when you have enjoyed and we can add them to the list.

 The Ludlow Farm Shop is constantly expanding.
 Located just outside Ludlow with plenty of parking you can not only buy good food to take home with you but sample the food in both the cafe and kitchen restaurant.
 Post Office and garden centre too!
 Also right next to The Clive which is a hotel and restaurant serving produce from the locality.

 If you are in Clun, one of the local villages Housman refers to as “the quietest places under the sun”, then do call into this traditional cafe and taste their home-cooked fayre.
 Family, dog and wheelchair friendly.